 Faculty Computing at Michigan Engineering

-• Your Departmental IT Support Staff are available to assist you with the daily desktop and IT support needs within your department.
+• Departmental IT Support Staff are available locally to assist you with the daily desktop and IT support needs within your department.

-• Information and Technology Services (ITS) is the University of Michigan’s central IT organization, which offers a standard set of computing services to all U-M faculty.
+• Information and Technology Services (ITS) is U-M’s central IT organization and offers a standard set of computing services to all U-M faculty.

-• CAEN – Michigan Engineering’s central IT group, providing instructional technology and research computing support to all Engineering faculty.
+• CAEN is Michigan Engineering’s IT organization and provides instructional technology and research computing support to all Engineering faculty.

 Connecting to the Network